-A few weeks back the lovely, and all round Australian fashion goddess, Phoebe Montague from Lady Melbourne made her very own pair of Dorothy heels, following some muselike inspiration courtesy of an Alison Goldfrapp album.
-I developed a very unhealthy need to possess those shoes after the first glance.
-I mean they are red and they are glittery, what more could any girl, or discerning cross-dresser, want?
+A few weeks back the lovely, and all-around Australian fashion goddess, Phoebe Montague from Lady Melbourne made her very own pair of Dorothy heels, following some muse-like inspiration courtesy of an Alison Goldfrapp album.
+I developed a very unhealthy need to possess those shoes at the first glance.
+I mean they are red and they are glittery, what more could any girl want.

 Preparation is everything.
 So here are the basic preparation steps.

 - Buy or recycle a pair of battered, and or super cheap heels (though I can't see why you couldn't do some ballet flats or go all outside the box, and bedazzle your ugg boots).
 I got my heels of tackiness, from the sale rack at Target.
 Mr Grumpy always says that a sale sign is really a "come in Michelle sign" and frankly, he's right (but don't tell him I said that.
 Can't go around letting your man know he is right about such things).
 I did a little dance of joy at my $10 price tag.
 I would have used an old pair of my own heels, but I love them all too much, and it would have been like bedazzling one of my children.